dojo/docs/dijit/Calendar.rst

       }
     </style>

-Javascript declaration, with a restriction of +/- one week from the current date
+Javascript declaration, with a restriction of +/- one week from the current date:

 .. code-example::
   :height: 320